 This track also offers the opportunity to specialize in specific geographic areas now at the center of international attention.
-Area-specific studies are offered for the Central-Eastern Europe, Africa, the Middle East, the Mediterranean, and China.
+Area-specific studies are offered for the Central-Eastern Europe, Africa, the Middle East, the Mediterranean region, and China.

 The course is complemented by a number of other extracurricular activities that are designed to expose students to the practice of international institutions and to develop their public communication skills.

-Students also have the ability to study abroad through a network of international agreements, which includes partner universities located in Moscow, Beijing.
+Students also have the ability to study abroad through a network of international agreements, which includes partner universities located in Moscow, Beijing and Gdansk.

 Finally, the study of International Relations at the University of Florence can be enriched through continued master's level II studies in the School of Political Sciences - the Master's in Diplomatic Career Preparation and the Master's in Mediterranean Studies.

-The teaching method develops the ability to analyse documents, carry out original research, and apply knowledge and understanding in the workplace-both individually and in groups.
-Moreover, This course of study focuses on developing critical thinking skills in order to increase the capacity for independent learning and individual reflection.
+The teaching method develops the ability to analyse documents, to carry out original research, and to apply knowledge and understanding in the workplace - both individually and in groups.
+Moreover, this course of study focuses on developing critical thinking skills in order to increase the capacity for independent learning and individual critical reflection.

 European Studies Track (LM-90)